wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-command.rst

 Centralized configuration
 -------------------------

-Remote commands may be specified in the :ref:`centralized configuration <reference_shared_conf>`, however, they are disabled by default due to security reasons.
+Remote commands can be specified in the :ref:`centralized configuration <reference_shared_conf>`.
+However, they are disabled by default due to security reasons.

 When setting commands in a shared agent configuration, **you must enable remote commands for Agent Modules**.